Last Updated on October 14, 2021 by Rat Race Running

-Entering our 30s is one of the most significant checkpoints for many millennials because we think that we should have done many things or achieved most of our goals by this time.
+Entering our 30s is one of the most significant checkpoints for many millennials because we think we should have done many things or achieved most of our goals by this time.
 Well, at least that was what’s portrayed in social media.

-But now I realized that some things would take a little more time, so I am no longer too stressed about not getting everything that I wanted as fast as possible.
+But now realized that some things would take a little more time, so I am no longer too stressed about not getting everything that I wanted as fast as possible.

 Here are 30 lessons I learned from my 30 years.

 The most important lesson I learned in my lifetime is to have a personal relationship with God.

 Having the assurance of salvation and forgiveness of my sins made all the difference in my outlook in life.
 I no longer look at the temporary things but of the eternal things.

 I know that there is more to life than what meets the eyes, so sharing the Love of God is one of my goals.